content-left-bg.png

 • must comply with control measures from the CARA record and adapt as hazards arise

-• must suspend the activity if the conditions become unfavourable (e.g. poor visibility,extreme temperatures,).
+The activity must be suspended if the conditions become unfavourable (e.g. poor visibility, extreme temperatures).

-Confirmation of student water safety and swimming competence is required prior to participation for students entering, or at risk of entering, water.
+To support decisions about the number of qualified adults required for the activity, confirmation of student water safety and swimming ability is required prior to participation.
 The process is determined by the school and must consider the specific aquatic environments in which the activity will take place.
-Consult the sequence of competency water safety and swimming education program for support in determining age-appropriate suitability.
+Consult the sequence of competency water safety and swimming education program for support in determining age-appropriate suitability and consider student self-rescue skills in the specific aquatic environment.

 Supervisor qualifications

-• A registered teacher with demonstrated ability to perform rescues appropriate to the location.
-Examples of demonstrated ability include:
+• a registered teacher with demonstrated ability to perform rescues appropriate to the location.
+Examples of demonstrated ability include qualifications in physical education or similar.

 Facilities and equipment